CSS Masonry (alt proposal)

 Percentages: relative to the main axis content box size of the masonry container

-Computed value: a computed length, and optionally a reverse keyword
+Computed value: a computed length

 Canonical order: per grammar